 So a trigger could be something as obvious as a party or work night out.
 Or something less obvious such as walking past a shop, a certain time of night or day.
-Identifying your own triggers are a strong weapon in your arsenal to not falling off the wagon and remaining on your sober journey.
+Identifying your own triggers are a strong weapon in your arsenal to not fall off the wagon and remain on your sober journey.

 When a craving hits, rather than giving in to it, analyze it.
 Stop and let yourself process the craving, the trigger, and what you are feeling.
 Listen to your body and your mind.
 Be aware and be mindful.THIS NAKED MIND by Annie Grace